Famous and Inspiring Cherokee People

 Della Reese - Famous singer and actress, her mother is full-blood Cherokee, according to her interview on television with Rosie O'Donnell in May, 1999.

-Richard Dean Anderson - MacGyver!
-Also Colonel O'Neill on TV's Stargate SG-1.
+Richard Dean Anderson: Starred in TV's MacGyver! and played Colonel O'Neill on Stargate SG-1.

 Cher Sarkisian Bono Allman - Cher became famous in the 1960s as one half of the singing duo Sonny and Cher.
 They used to perform on Saturday teen dance shows and went on to have their own musical comedy variety show for a few years.
 Cher is Cherokee on her mom's side, "Sarkiasian" being her dad's name and Armenian.

-Christopher Judge - One of the stars of the Stargate television series.
-He was also in an episode of TV's MacGyver.
+Christopher Judge - One of the stars of the Stargate television series and a bit player in TV's MacGyver.

-Carmen Electra - From Sharonville, Ohio outside Cincinnati, Carmen is part Cherokee (re: IMDB).
+Carmen Electra - From Sharonville, Ohio outside Cincinnati, Carmen is part Cherokee (refrerence: IMDB).

 Cherokee Nation and Oklahoma